ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 [![Conda version](https://img.shields.io/conda/vn/conda-forge/dem_stitcher)](https://anaconda.org/conda-forge/dem_stitcher)
 [![Conda platforms](https://img.shields.io/conda/pn/conda-forge/dem_stitcher)](https://anaconda.org/conda-forge/dem_stitcher)

-This tool aims to (a) provide a continuous raster of global Digital Elevation Raster over an area of interest and (b) perform some standard transformations for processing.
-Such transformations include:
+This tool aims to provide a continuous raster of a Digital Elevation Model (DEM) raster over an area of interest utilizing tile sets such as the Global Copernicus Digital Elevation Model at 30 meter resolution, often dubbed `glo_30` elsewhere and below.
+See the [Datasets](#dems-supported) section below for all the tiles supported and their shortnames.
+This tool also performs some standard transformations for processing including:

-+ converting the vertical datum from a reference geoid to the WGS84 ellipsoidal
++ the conversion of the vertical datum from a reference geoid to the WGS84 ellipsoidal
-+ ensuring a coordinate reference system centered at either the upper-left corner (`Area` tag) or center of the pixel (`Point` tag).
++ the accounting of a coordinate reference system centered at either the upper-left corner (`Area` tag) or center of the pixel (`Point` tag).

 We utilize the GIS formats from `rasterio`.
 The API can be summarized as